Travel

 Hotel Review

 A few years ago, we stayed at the Sailport Waterfront Suites in Tampa, Florida.
 The hotel is located off W. Courtney Campbell Causeway on North Rocky Point Drive.
 It’s a waterfront hotel, with great views of Tampa Bay!
-The decor was a little dated but the balcony and views of the Bay made up for that.

 *Not sponsored, these opinions are my own*